 - Add a pinch of salt to each liter of boiled water to overcome the flat taste.

 What’s Better: Boiling or Filtering Tap Water?

-How Am I Currently Protected from Microbial Contamination?
+How Do I Know If My Water Is Protected from Microbial Contamination?

 The answer to this question is different depending on your water source.

 Public Water Systems

 Public water systems have a number of strategies to protect their customers from microbial contamination.
 One widespread method for keeping public drinking water safe and free of contaminants is called the multiple barrier approach, which uses various tools and strategies to prevent contamination of drinking water from the source to the tap.

 Testing for every waterborne pathogen would be difficult and expensive, so water distribution systems are instead required to frequently test for water quality characteristics that indicate whether there are any issues with the treatment process, including turbidity.

 Additionally, these systems are required to test for total coliform (the group of bacteria that contains E. coli as well as a large number of related, non-harmful bacteria) regularly and often (at a frequency proportional to the population served).
 Total coliform levels are used as an indicator of possible contamination, meaning their presence may indicate contamination but is not direct evidence of contamination by harmful species.
 When a test comes back positive for total coliform, the system must further test specifically for the infectious E. coli species.
 If a single test comes back positive for E. coli, or 5% of total coliform tests in the month are positive, the water system must report the violation to the state and the public.
 This may also result in a “boil water” advisory."